-Some of the DDFRES control file entries that the EZLEAC11 program creates from the above example are:
+Some of the DDFRES control file entries that the EZLEAC11 program creates from the previous example are:

+'''

+DDFRES SALA,GROUP=(LA)

+DDFRES GWATLA,GROUP=(LA,ATLANTA)

+DDFRES GWLANY,GROUP=(LA,NEWYORK)

+DDFRES GWSDLA,GROUP=(LA,SANDIEGO)

-DDFRES SALA,GROUP=(LA) DDFRES GWATLA,GROUP=(LA,ATLANTA) DDFRES GWLANY,GROUP=(LA,NEWYORK) DDFRES GWSDLA,GROUP=(LA,SANDIEGO) DDFRES GWSFLA,GROUP=(LA,SANFRAN)
+DDFRES GWSFLA,GROUP=(LA,SANFRAN)

+'''

 In this example, SALA is defined in group LA and SALACICS is defined in SANDIEGO.
-Therefore, when SALACICS is added to DDF, it is displayed under the SANDIEGO group only, not under the LA group.
-However, if SALACICS is explicitly defined in LA, then SALACICS is added to DDF under both SANDIEGO and LA.
+Therefore, when SALACICS is added to DDF, it is displayed in the SANDIEGO group only, not in the LA group.
+However, if SALACICS is explicitly defined in LA, then SALACICS is added to DDF in both SANDIEGO and LA.

 In this example, the Gateway nodes (GWsa1sa2) are defined in both of the cities they are connecting.
 Each city has a subarea associated with it by naming convention; therefore defining SAsa_id is sufficient to assign all resources in the city to the city status panel.
-As a result, gateways are displayed in several city panels as shown in Figure 204 on page 281.
-NEWYORK and ATLANTA are also responsible for associated applications shown in Figure 204 on page 281.
+As a result, gateways are displayed in several city panels as shown in Figure 193.
+NEWYORK and ATLANTA are also responsible for associated applications shown in Figure 193.